 Wah Nam International Shares are listed with the HKEx.
-Wah Nam International will lodge an application to the HKEx for admission to quotation of the Consideration Shares no later than 7 days after the start of the Bid Period.
+Wah Nam International lodged an application to the HKEx for admission to quotation of the Consideration Shares being a date no later than 7 days after the start of the Bid Period.
 Quotation will not be automatic and will depend on the HKEx exercising its discretion.

-Wah Nam International will lodge with the ASX an application for admission to the ASX's Official List and quotation of all Wah Nam International Shares no later than 7 days after the start of the Bid Period.
+Wah Nam International lodged with the ASX an application for admission to the ASX's Official List and quotation of all Wah Nam International Shares being a date no later than 7 days after the start of the Bid Period.